JJLindsay/Vote-Me-In/xml_or_json.md

 JSON is short for JavaScript Object Notation, and is a way to store information in an organized, easy-to-access manner.
 In a nutshell, it gives us a human-readable collection of data that we can access in a really logical manner.

-##Storing JSON Data
+#####Storing JSON Data

-As a simple example, information about me might be written in JSON as follows:
+As a simple example, information might be written in JSON as follows:
 ```
 var jason = {
 	"age" : "24",